 Why won’t they buy what you sell?
 Do they have a limited budget?
 Can they get it somewhere else?
 Is there a better version available?
 Does it take too much time?
 Too complicated?
 Do they not know it exists?
 Are they unfamiliar with you?
 Are they not convinced it works as promised?
 Face these head on, not only in the thing you’re selling, but also in how you talk about it.
 Answer these objections directly on your sales page(s), as FAQs and in your content.

 Where do they hang out online?
+Facebook?
+Twitter?
+LinkedIn?
+Pinterest?
+Instagram?
+YouTube?
+TikTok?
+Something else?
 That’s the social media platform you’ll master first.

 Summarize what you do.
 Do you want to help, inspire, teach or entertain?
 Choose one.
-Then use this template: I help / inspire / teach / entertain (YOUR PEOPLE) with (PROBLEM or PAIN POINT) by (SOLUTION or WHAT YOU SELL).
+Then use this template: I help / inspire / teach / entertain (circle one) YOUR PEOPLE with PROBLEM / PAIN POINT by SOLUTION / WHAT YOU SELL.
 Having trouble with that template?
 There are more to choose from here.
 Congratulations, you just wrote a tagline.
-Also use it for your elevator pitch, when people ask you what you do, on your about page, contact page, sidebar, social media profiles, Gravatar (more in a minute), media kit / advertising page, business card and WordPress site description.
+Also use it for your elevator pitch, when people ask you what you do, on your about page, contact page, sidebar, social media profiles, Gravatar (more in a minute), media kit or advertising page, business card and WordPress site description.
 Also use it when you apply for affiliate programs.